 Similarities between Direct Subsidized and Direct Unsubsidized Loans

-There is a big difference between the two yet there are a few similarities to look out for.
+There is a big difference between subsidized and unsubsidized loans, yet there are a few similarities to look out for.

 The amount borrowed